robusta-dev/robusta/docs/installation.rst

    NAME                            READY   STATUS             RESTARTS   AGE crashpod-64d8fbfd-s2dvn         0/1     CrashLoopBackOff   1          7s

-3. Once the pod has reached two restarts, check your Slack channel for a message about the crashing pod.
+Once the pod has reached two restarts, you'll get notified in the app you integrated Robusta with:

 .. admonition:: Example Slack Message

     .. image:: /images/crash-report.png

-4. Open the `Robusta UI <https://platform.robusta.dev/>`_ (if you enabled it) and look for the same message there.
+Now open the `Robusta UI <https://platform.robusta.dev/>`_ (if you enabled it) and look for the same message there.

-5. Clean up the crashing pod:
+Finally, clean up the crashing pod:

 .. code-block:: bash
    :name: cb-delete-crashpod